usgs/pubswh-ui/README.md

 PubsWarehouse_UI
 ================

-To get this application running using the flask local dev server you need to create a local_settings.py file under PubsWarehouse_UI folder.
+To get this application running using the flask local dev server you need to create an instances/config.py file under PubsWarehouse_UI folder.
 The contents of the file should looks like so:

  ```python